hubot-archive/hubot-youtube/README.md

 ### Optionally set flag for deterministic searching

-If you want hubot to only return the most relevant result rather than randomly one of the top 15 results, set the environment variable `HUBOT_YOUTUBE_DETERMINISTIC_RESULTS`.
+If you want Hubot to only return the most relevant result rather than randomly one of the top 15 results, set the environment variable `HUBOT_YOUTUBE_DETERMINISTIC_RESULTS`.

 ```
 export HUBOT_YOUTUBE_DETERMINISTIC_RESULTS=true
 ```

 ### Optionally set flag for listening on public channel

-If you want hubot to listen every messages (without mentioning him) on public channel
+If you want Hubot to listen every messages (without mentioning the bot) on public channel, set `HUBOT_YOUTUBE_HEAR`.

 ```
 export HUBOT_YOUTUBE_HEAR=true
 ```

 ## Sample Interaction

 ```